hyperspy/hyperspy/doc/user_guide/tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes it is convenient to visualize a complex signal as a plot of its imaginary part versus real one.
-In this case so called Argand diagram can be calculated using :py:func:`~hyperspy.signals.ComplexSignal.argand_diagram` method, which returns the plot as a :py:class:`~._signals.complex_signal.Signal2D`.
+In this case so called Argand diagrams can be calculated using :py:func:`~hyperspy.signals.ComplexSignal.argand_diagram` method, which returns the plot as a :py:class:`~._signals.complex_signal.Signal2D`.
 Optional arguments ``size`` and ``display_range`` can be used to change the size (and therefore